ctl::json is a header-only C++ library for manipulating JSON data.

 to self (lvalue).

-When assigning from a numeric value, the numeric value is stored along with a string representation that has been converted from the value as if a printf
+(2)(6) When assigning with a numeric value, the numeric value is stored along with a string representation that has been converted from the value as if a printf

 family function is called with arguments ("%.6f", value)